tjysdsg/tan/src/analysis/TYPE_CASTING.md

     - sign-extend if the source is signed
 - Casting from a float to an integer will round the float towards zero
     - NaN will return 0
-    - Values larger than the maximum integer value will saturate to the maximum value of the integer type.
+    - Values larger than the maximum integer value will saturate to the maximum value of the integer type
-    - Values smaller than the minimum integer value will saturate to the minimum value of the integer type.
+    - Values smaller than the minimum integer value will saturate to the minimum value of the integer type
 - Casting from an integer to float will produce the closest possible float
     - if necessary, rounding is according to roundTiesToEven mode
     - on overflow, infinity (of the same sign as the input) is produced